qupath/qupath-docs/docs/deep/wsinfer.md

 ## Set-up

-With QuPath installed and running, drag and drop the WSInfer extension into the application and restart QuPath.
+With QuPath installed and running, use the [extension manager](/docs/intro/extensions) to install the WSInfer extension from the QuPath catalog.
 Once installed, open up an image and run the extension via {menuselection}`Extensions --> WSInfer`.
 You should see the window below: